How to start the registration process:

 The distance learning module was created to accommodate the needs of a number of clinicians who requested participation in this program but were not located near a seminar site.
 The program was a pilot venture in 2002-3.
 It actually was an "adventure."
 We learned a lot in our two years, and had a very positive response from participants.
 Call it e-bonding, or something, but people really learned to value each other.

-We will be using a commercially available on-line asynchronous learning tool, available through Blackboard.
+We will be using a commercially available on-line asynchronous learning tool, available through Memberfuse.
 ISSTD pays for the access, and then you log on to our customized site, courtesy of your faculty.
-Students learn to log on, read memos, and enter discussion forums for the particular class content.
-Forums stay accessible all year long, so you can catch up if you go on vacation.
-There are forums for administrative items, feedback, and homeless thoughts, amongst others.
+Students learn to log on, read announcements, and enter discussion forums for the particular class content.
+Discussion forums stay accessible for up to 4 months after the last session.

 Faculty take turns as the lead person for different units of the curriculum.
 Each person adds their own perspective.
 Case discussion is collegial and involves writing rather than "presenting" a clinical experience.
 The attitude of participants in case conferences is one of mutual consultation, and was very supportive.
 And, indeed, there were many interesting cases.

 On-line learning is not for everybody.
 Some people just don't learn well visually.
 They need sound.
 What kind of learner are you?
 Do you like writing letters, leaving notes, etc.?